5.2 Venndir Case Studies

 Figure 5.7: Target Extended Figure 4h from Seehawer et al 2024.

-Data for Extended Figure 4h were available via Supplemental Table 4.
-Tables were filtered for adjusted P-value 0.1, log2 fold change 0.6.
-Gene symbol and fold change sign were saved for use in Venndir.
+Data for Extended Figure 4h were available via Supplemental Table 4, filtered for adjusted P-value below 0.1 and absolute log2 fold change of at least 0.6.
+The gene symbol and fold change sign were used in Venndir.

 Figure 5.8: Venndir re-creation of Seehawer Ext.
 Fig 4h.

-Figure 5.9 explores the same data using the complete signed data, with up- and down-regulated genes together.
-The genes are shown: Kmt2c_KO (left) and Kmt2d_KO (right).
+Figure 5.9 includes up- and down-regulated genes together, with Kmt2c_KO (left) and Kmt2d_KO (right).

 Figure 5.9: Venndir re-creation of Seehawer Ext.
 Fig 4h, using the complete set of up- and down-regulated genes together.
 The top row shows 'overlap', the second row shows 'agreement', and the third row shows 'concordance'.